-While constitutional protections on discrimination may not specifically mention people who use drugs or drug dependency, other protected attributes may be interpreted to protect people who use drugs or have a drug dependency, for example, protection on the basis of health status or under disability protections.
-Outside of the Constitution, some countries have laws that act to protect people who use drugs - for instance, under health or disability legislation, or welfare legislation.
+Although constitutional protections on discrimination may not specifically mention people who use drugs or drug dependency, other protected attributes may have been interpreted by the courts or government to protect people who use drugs or have drug dependency, against discrimination on the basis of their drug use or drug dependency.
+For example, the courts or government may have interpreted health status or other status as including drug use or drug dependency.

-164. Is drug use and/or possession a legal basis for removing children from parental custody?
+168. Is drug use and/or possession a legal basis for removing children from parental custody?

 Laws and regulations relating to child custody and child protection may have a list of criteria by which courts and child protection specialists determine whether a child should be removed from their parents.

-Please indicate whether drug use or drug possession is considered a legal basis for removing children from parental custody.
+Indicate whether drug use or drug possession is considered a legal basis for removing children from parental custody in your country.

-Does your country have laws requiring parental/guardian consent for adolescents (under age 18) to access hormonal or long-lasting contraceptives, HIV testing, HIV self-testing and/or HIV treatment?
+Does your country have laws and//or policies requiring parental/guardian consent for adolescents (under age 18) to access hormonal or long-lasting contraceptives, HIV testing, HIV self-testing, pre-exposure prophylaxis (PrEP) or HIV treatment?

-Some countries have laws that require parental consent for children (generally persons under 18) to access hormonal or long-lasting contraceptives, HIV testing and/or HIV treatment without parental/guardian consent - the age of access varies depending on the country context.
-It may be covered by common law concepts of consent, or it may be in legislation generally covering a child's age of majority and legal capacity or health law.
+Some countries have laws that require parental consent for children (generally people aged under 18 years) to access hormonal or long-lasting contraceptives, HIV testing, HIV self-testing, PrEP or HIV treatment without parental or guardian consent.
+The age at which parental consent is not required varies from country to country, as does the way in which it is legislated.
+It may be covered by common law concepts of capacity to consent and evolving capacities of the child, or it may be in legislation generally covering a child's age of majority and legal capacity or health law.
 There may also be legislation specifically on HIV and children, as a country may have passed legislation or policies specific to HIV.

-If countries have an age of consent, please specify the age by checking the appropriate, corresponding boxes (i.e. if everyone under the age of 18 requires parental permission check 18, if someone over the age of 16 can consent on their own check 16).
-If your country does not have an age of consent to hormonal or long-lasting contraceptives, HIV testing and/or treatment, please check "no".
-Please note these questions are just about legislated specific ages.
-If there are exceptions for mature minors this is addressed in the follow-up questions.
+If your country does not have a law that determines age of consent to hormonal or long-lasting contraceptives, HIV testing, self-testing, PrEP or HIV treatment, either through common law or specific legislation, select "Not addressed in law/policy".

-Access to testing and receiving the results and access to treatment: This also includes being able to receive the results, undertake counselling or receive a prescription and access ARVs without the parents or guardians being informed of the HIV status of the child.
+Access to testing and receiving the results and access to treatment: This includes being able to receive the results, undertake counselling, or receive a prescription for and access antiretroviral medicines without the parents or guardians being informed of the HIV status of the child.

-If yes, are there exceptions for adolescents below the age of legal consent to be able to access hormonal or long-lasting contraceptives, HIV testing and/or HIV treatment without parental/guardian consent, e.g. through demonstrated maturity, declarations of emancipation, pregnancy or sexual activity?
+If yes, are there exceptions for adolescents below the age of legal consent to access hormonal or long-lasting contraceptives, HIV testing, HIV self-testing, PrEP or HIV treatment without parental/guardian consent, e.g. through demonstrated maturity, declarations of emancipation, pregnancy or sexual activity?

-Even in jurisdictions where there is an age of consent for access to hormonal or long-lasting contraceptives, as well as HIV testing and treatment, there may be bypass mechanisms.
-For instance, in some countries, a doctor has the authority to decide that a child is mature enough to independently access health services.
-Or a child may be able to petition a court for an order that allows him or her to be considered emancipated.
-If this is the case in your country, please check "yes".
-If parental or guardian consent is mandatory without any exceptions, please check "no".
+Even in jurisdictions where there is an age of consent for access to hormonal or long-lasting contraceptives, HIV testing, HIV self-testing, PrEP and HIV treatment, there may be bypass mechanisms.
+For instance, in some countries, a doctor has the authority to decide whether a child is mature enough to independently access health services, or a child may be able to petition a court for an order that allows them to be considered emancipated.

+If this is the case in your country, select the corresponding "Yes" option.

+If parental or guardian consent is mandatory without any exceptions in your country, select "No".

-170 and 171.
+175 and 176.